Abenaesha/ne-news-FE/README.md

 13. **As a logged in user, I should be able to vote on a comment.**
 14. **As a logged in user, I should be able to delete my own articles.**
 15. **As a logged in user, I should be able to delete my own comments.**
-16. **As a user, I should be able to navigate over pages of articles (e.g. using pagination or infinite scroll).**
-17. **As a user, I should be able to navigate over pages of comments (e.g. using pagination or infinite scroll).**
-18. As a hiring parter, I should be able to follow the readme instructions to easily run the project locally.
+16. As a hiring parter, I should be able to follow the readme instructions to easily run the project locally.
-19. As a hiring parter, I should be able to find a link to the hosted version of the project in the readme.
+17. As a hiring parter, I should be able to find a link to the hosted version of the project in the readme.
-20. As a hiring parter, I should be able to find a link to the back-end repository of the project in the readme.
+18. As a hiring parter, I should be able to find a link to the back-end repository of the project in the readme.
-21. As a hiring parter, I should be able to find a link to the hosted version of the back-end project in the readme.
+19. As a hiring parter, I should be able to find a link to the hosted version of the back-end project in the readme.

+_**If time...**_
+20. **As a user, I should be able to navigate over pages of articles (e.g. using pagination or infinite scroll).**
+21. **As a user, I should be able to navigate over pages of comments (e.g. using pagination or infinite scroll).**
+22. As a user, I should be able to view a list of all articles written by a specific user.

 *Note regarding **BOLD** user stories:*
 - Infinite scroll / pagination to be covered in Tuesday's lecture
 - User login / auth to be covered in Tuesday's lecture
 - Voting / optimistic rendering to be covered in Wednesday's lecture
 - Error handling / error pages to be covered in Thursday's lecture

 ### Deployment